 In this job jungle gym, employees choose their work on a Role Marketplace, a tool that allows employees to see all of the unfilled roles in the company.
 Workers can then request to fill a certain “role” within a “circle” that serves a particular function.
-For example, the marketing circle may contain the role of marketing analyst.
+For example, the marketing circle may contain the role of a marketing analyst.
 Make sense so far?

 Within each circle is what’s called a Lead Link.
 This is essentially the managerial role within the circle.
 The Lead Link looks at all the role requests and decides which employee would be a good fit for each role.
 Lead Links also set goals and makes sure their circle is functioning efficiently.

 What’s trying to be achieved here, Bunch says, is setting up an organizational structure that gives employees the greatest freedom possible.
 With the Role Marketplace, workers are given the ability to choose the work they want to do and have the freedom to take on multiple roles throughout their time at Zappos.
 However, if you’re someone who enjoys performing the same role every day, you can do that too.